bilgetech/documents/backend-challenge-2.md

 The first line is a directed graph where a node represents a town and an edge represents a route between two towns.
 The weighting of the edge represents the distance between the two towns.
 A given route will never appear more than once, and for a given route, the starting and ending town will not be the same town.
-The second line starts with PATH and asks you to find all the paths starting from a town and ending in a town having a maximum distance.
+The second line starts with PATH and asks you to find all the paths starting from a town and ending in a town having a maximum total distance.
 In the test input given below, you will find all paths starting at C and ending at C, with total distance less than 30.

 #### Test Input: